Mortgage Calculator

 We now discuss the basic rules governing Ijarah as enumerated in the Islamic Fiqh and how they apply to this product.

-From a Shariah perspective, in the first instance, the client is a Wakeel (the Shariah equivalent of an agent) of the institution to purchase the asset on the latter’s behalf.
+From a Sharia perspective, in the first instance, the client is a Wakeel (the Sharia equivalent of an agent) of the institution to purchase the asset on the latter’s behalf.
 At this stage, the relation between the parties is nothing more than the relation of a Wakeel and his Muwakel.

 In Amanah’s product, the Financier appoints the Customer as its Wakeel under a Wakala agreement and the Customer, initially, acquires the Property on behalf of the Financier as purchasing and custody agent, (and mortgages it to the Financier) who will thereby acquire a beneficial interest in the Financed Property.